 Native advertising is sponsored content published in regular media.
 It has to be labeled as paid but it is written in a way similar to news reports and informative general-interest articles to attract readers.

 CBD cosmetics and edibles can benefit a lot from content on mass media to break the stigma and educate consumers.

 There are media sites that accept native advertising from CBD brands like Forbes.
-Working with a specialized agency or reaching out on your own can get you a current price list for such collaborations.
+Working with a specialized agency like this agency or reaching out on your own can get you a current price list for such collaborations.
 Only make sure that whatever option you agree on includes permanent links because Forbes publishes so much content that some of it gets removed in a few months, also there are other alternatives as the packwoods products you can get online and that help in this area a lot.